Pflegusch/metasploit-module-research/README.md

 # metasploit-module-research
 A small repository that tries to visualize the different kind of modules in Metasploit and their associated ranking.

-# TODO Add Description - for now only results
+Furthermore, a visualization in form of plots is provided to see how the different modules are ranked and which platforms they target.

 ## Auxiliary modules
 ![alt text](https://github.com/Pflegusch/metasploit-module-research/blob/main/plots/auxiliary/overall_ranking.png?raw=true)